CivMap/CivMap/README.md

 ## Contribute
 We still need:
+- coordinates of canals, roads, cities
+- land claims data, preferably the corner coordinates in order
 - VoxelMap cache data for rendering the empty parts of the maps
-- land claims data, preferably the corner coordinates in order

 A big thanks to @WaffleStomper for providing the world radii and portal coordinates in [a programmer-friendly form](https://github.com/waffle-stomper/WorldBorderViewer/blob/c9314a31a1657723abb787d1d5018ba8d8d06596/forge/src/main/java/wafflestomper/worldborderviewer/WBConfigManager.java#L84)!